 Definitions

-Bureau of Prisons Facilities—either Federal Corrections Institutions (FCIs) or Residential Reentry Centers (RRCs) with which Local Workforce Development Boards (Boards) collaborate to provide services in Stage 1 or 2 of the grant.
+Bureau of Prisons Facilities—either Federal Correctional Institutions (FCIs) or Residential Reentry Centers (RRCs) with which Local Workforce Development Boards (Boards) collaborate to provide services in Stage 1 or 2 of the grant

-Federal Correctional Institutions (FCIs)—designated institutions in local workforce development areas (workforce areas) with which Boards partner for this grant.
+Federal Correctional Institutions (FCIs)—designated institutions in local workforce development areas (workforce areas) with which Boards partner for this grant

 No-Hostage Policy—BOP employees will not permit offenders to use hostages to escape from custody or otherwise interfere with orderly institutional operations.
 Hostages will not be recognized for bargaining purposes.

-Prerelease—a BOP custody status in which individuals remain under BOP jurisdiction while in custody.
+Prerelease—a BOP custody status in which individuals remain under BOP jurisdiction while in custody

-Residential Re-entry Centers (RRCs)—facilities that help inmates who are nearing release.
+Residential Reentry Centers (RRCs)—facilities that help inmates who are nearing release.
 RRCs provide a safe, structured, supervised environment as well as employment counseling, job placement, financial management assistance, and other programs and services.
 RRCs help inmates gradually rebuild their ties to the community and facilitate supervising second-chance individuals’ activities during their readjustment phase.

 Transfer—warm hand off of services for an individual receiving services from the Texas PROWD grant program to another state’s PROWD grant program